Simulation-Based Discharge Program

 A Supportive Community

 Caring for a child with a medical device presents unique challenges.
 Fortunately, you don’t have to face them alone.
 Your Weill Cornell Medicine care team is available to answer any questions you may have.
-Additionally, you can reach out to other caregivers.
+You can always reach out to other caregivers as well.

 Our Simulation-Based Discharge Program connects you to the hospital’s Family Advisory Council, a parent-to-parent telephone support network.
-This puts you in touch with others who have been in your shoes to get advice or encouragement or just talk with others who understand this journey.
+This puts you in touch with others who have been in situations much like yours.
+You can get advice, encouragement or just talk with others who understand this journey.

 This unique support network is yours for six months after your child is discharged.